 We began to realize wine reflected many of the things we valued most in life.

-On one of his research missions to a local Chicago wine shop, Tim picked up a bottle of Merlot made by Walla Walla Vintners, in Walla Walla, Washington.
+On one of his research missions to a local Chicago wine shop, Tim picked up a bottle of Merlot from Walla Walla, Washington.
 When we tasted it, we were thrilled to discover character reminiscent of the wines from Bordeaux we had come to love.
 Our eyes turned toward Washington State.

 As we awaited the birth of our second daughter, Tim accepted a new role at his company’s headquarters in Redmond, Washington.
 The family moved in August, after Emily was born.
 Before our furniture even arrived, Tim was volunteering nights and weekends with a winemaker in Woodinville, Washington – a Seattle suburb that had become home to more than 100 wineries, making – we would soon learn – the densest concentration of highly rated wines in the entire world.
 Soon, Tim was also taking winemaking classes at South Seattle Community College and then through Washington State University’s Viticulture and Enology programs.

 Harvest 2011, we decided to dive in.
-We were lucky enough to contract with a well-respected vineyard in Yakima, Washington for 6 tons of premium grapes.
+We were lucky enough to contract with a well-respected vineyard in Washington’s Yakima Valley AVA for 6 tons of premium grapes.
 That harvest, while continuing to volunteer for the other winery, Tim made what would become the first vintage of Armstrong Family Winery wine.

 With three years under our belts and our 2011 vintage in bottle, we rented our own space in Woodinville’s Warehouse Winery District and opened for business.
 The 2011 vintage was well received – earning two Double Gold awards in the Seattle Wine Awards and many wonderful fans.